igorseabra4/HeroesPowerPlant/HeroesPowerPlant/readme.txt

 - If no splines are present, a null one will be created.

 	= Camera Editor (F7) =
-The camera editor is currently unavailable.
-It has been replaced with a live fire course for military androids.
-We apologize for the inconvenience and wish you the best of luck.

-But, if there were a camera editor, it would be like this:
 The camera layout editor allows you to add, remove and modify cameras.
 - You can open s*_cam.bin files or create new ones.
-- Camera triggers will be displayed as their shape; you can click on the center of the triggers to select them.
+- Camera triggers will be displayed as their shape; you can click on the triggers to select them as long as the mouse mode is set to Camera.
-- For the selected camera, the camera location will be displayed as a pink cube and points A, B and C will be displayed as red, green and blue cubes (as long as they're not at the origin).
+- For the selected camera, the camera location will be displayed as a pink cube and points A, B and C will be displayed as red, green and blue cubes.
 - Note that we don't know 100% about cameras yet, but if you take a look at the original camera files and the information on Sonic Retro you might be able to understand a bit of it.
 - Know something we don't?
 Tell us!
 Don't keep it to yourself.